When Does "Space Jam" (1996) Take Place?

 Additionally, before the opening credits, there is a prologue that takes place in 1973 AD and is labeled with a time setting title card reading, "Summer 1973".

-After the opening credits, there is another prologue depicting the moment Michael Jordan announced at a press conference that he was quitting basketball and turning to baseball.
-This happened on October 6th, 1993 AD
+After the opening credits, there is a second prologue depicting the moment Michael Jordan announced at a press conference that he was quitting basketball and turning to baseball.
+This happened on October 6th, 1993 AD in the real world.

 This episode of Secret Base Nation's Rewinder examines its exact setting.